pub struct TypedFunc<Params, Return> { /* private fields */ }Expand description

 error conditions are specific to certain types.
 For example a

-WebAssembly module can’t return an invalid char
+WebAssembly module can’t return an invalid char.
+When allocating space

 for this host to copy a string into the returned pointer must be